 In a telling sign, all that was left in it’s place was a sad and empty case of Budweiser.
-Well, it was 10 at night and we now had nowhere to sleep.
-Of course, this was a long weekend trip because it was a national holiday in the Gulf states, so all of the hotels in the city were booked full or available for hundreds of dollars more than their usual price.
+Well, it was 9 at night and we now had nowhere to sleep.
+Of course, this was a long weekend trip because it was a national holiday in the UAE, so a lot of the hotels in the city were booked full or available for hundreds of dollars more than their usual price.

-We decided to do what any dumb person would do in this situation and drive the 8 hours back to our apartment in Abu Dhabi overnight.
+We decided to do what any dumb person would do in this situation and make the long trip back to our apartment in Abu Dhabi overnight.

 First, we wasted time hunting down the police station and reporting the theft… it was pointless and took over an hour.
-By the time we left the city, it was nearing midnight.
+By the time we left the city, it was super late.
 Oh, and did I mention that we were too cheap to rent the GPS with the car?
 And neither of our phones had data plans?